deepestthought42/format-errors/README.md

 - [variable] **\*ERROR-DELIMITERS\*** *"()"*

-    Delimiters used to indicate individual errors
+    Delimiters used to indicate individual errors.

 <a id='x-28FORMAT-ERRORS-3A-2ASUM-ERROR-DELIMITERS-2A-20-28VARIABLE-29-29'></a>